wyatt-toure/guppy-colour-learning/README.md

 directory and open `guppy-colour-learning-project.Rproj`.
 It is important to open the project using the `.Rproj` file to ensure the working directory is set correctly.
 Then install the package dependencies onto your system using `renv::restore()`.
-Running `renv::restore` will install the correct versions of all the packages needed to replicate our results.
+Running `renv::restore()` will install the correct versions of all the packages needed to replicate our results.
 Packages are installed in a stand-alone library for this project, and will not affect your installed R packages anywhere else.

-If you want to reproduce specific result from the analyses you can open either `analysis-experiment-1.Rmd` for results from experiment 1 or `analysis-experiment-2.Rmd` for results from experiment 2.
+If you want to reproduce specific results from the analyses you can open either `analysis-experiment-1.Rmd` for results from experiment 1 or `analysis-experiment-2.Rmd` for results from experiment 2.
 Both are located in the root directory.
 You can select the Run All option under the Code option in